Rosuvastatin-induced thrombocytopenia

 An antibody test may be conducted to check for the presence of specific antibodies that could be causing the immune-mediated destruction of platelets.
 This test can help identify if the thrombocytopenia is immune-related.

-See also Rosuvastatin calcium solubility ph
+See also Rosuvastatin side effects cough

 Other Tests